manic-3dprint/Vorpal_Gamepad/README.md

 This app uses:
 - the Vorpal-Hexapod-Gamepad.ino file as a cpp file.
 - file io directly from the cpp code.
-- bluetooth and ScratchX serial streaming io are handled using java code.
+- Bluetooth and ScratchX serial streaming io are handled using java code.
 - nanohttpd web server.
 - Vorpal-Gamepad-App-Scratch.js ScratchX app.